Gnosticism in modern times: G. R. S. Mead

 G. R. S. Mead became a member of Blavatsky's Theosophical Society in 1884.
 He left the teaching profession in 1889 to become Blavatsky's private secretary, which he was until her death in 1891.
 Mead's interest in Gnosticism was likely awakened by Blavatsky, who discussed it at length in Isis Unveiled.

 In 1890–1891 Mead published a serial article on Pistis Sophia in Lucifer magazine, the first English translation of that work.
 In an article in 1891, Mead argues for the recovery of the literature and thought of the West at a time when Theosophy was largely directed to the East, saying that this recovery of Western antique traditions is a work of interpretation and "the rendering of tardy justice to pagans and heretics, the reviled and rejected pioneers of progress..."
 This was the direction his own work was to take.

 The first edition of his translation of Pistis Sophia appeared in 1896.
-From 1896 to 1898 Mead published another serial article in the same periodical, "Among the Gnostics of the First Two Centuries", that laid the foundation for his monumental compendium Fragments of a Faith Forgotten in 1900.
+From 1896 to 1898 Mead published another serial article in the same periodical, "Among the Gnostics of the First Two Centuries", that laid the foundation for his compendium Fragments of a Faith Forgotten in 1900.
 Mead serially published translations from the Corpus Hermeticum from 1900 to 1905.
-The next year he published Thrice-Greatest Hermes, a massive, comprehensive three volume treatise.
+The next year he published Thrice-Greatest Hermes, a comprehensive three-volume treatise.
 His series Echoes of the Gnosis was published in 12 booklets in 1908.
 By the time he left the Theosophical Society in 1909, he had published many influential translations, commentaries, and studies of ancient Gnostic texts.
-"Mead made Gnosticism accessible to the intelligent public outside of academia".
+"Mead made Gnosticism accessible to the intelligent public outside of academia."
 Mead's work has had and continues to have widespread influence.